Aegean Neolithic and Bronze Age Civilizations: Minoa – Europe’s First Civilization ca 2000–1400 BCE

 Crete is one of the largest islands in the Mediterranean Sea, situated in its eastern center at the crossroads of Africa, Asia, and Europe.
 It was the hub of a cosmopolitan world that included Egypt, the Levant, Anatolia, and the Greek mainland – all sharing ideas, the evidence of which can be seen in their architecture, art and symbols.

-The earliest evidence of human habitation on the island of Crete dates from around the 7th millennium BCE, most likely when Neolithic populations migrated to Europe from the Middle East, Turkey, and the Greek mainland.
+The earliest evidence of human habitation on the island dates from around the 7th millennium BCE, most likely when Neolithic populations migrated to Europe from the Middle East, Turkey, and the Greek mainland.

 The lower levels of the Knossos palace complex provided some of the earliest evidence to date of human activity on the island from around 6100-5700 BCE.
 The skeletons of seven children were found buried in shallow tombs dug under the dwelling floors.
 Three of the children were newborns while the others were all under 7 years old, all lying in fetal position in tombs empty of offerings or other objects.